 Unfortunately, there aren’t any formal clinical trials on how CBD affects dogs.
 However, the American Kennel Club’s Chief Veterinary Officer, Dr. Jerry Klein, believes that dogs can benefit from CBD’s anti-inflammatory and anti-anxiety properties, as well as help with pain management and controlling seizures.

 In addition, the AKC Canine Health Foundation is sponsoring the Colorado State University’s College of Veterinary Medicine and Biomedical Sciences to evaluate the use of CBD in treatment-resistant epileptic dogs.

 Have any of you tried any CBD products before?
 What other questions do you have?

-There is so much more to learn about this topic and I find it SO interesting, so let me know if I can do any additions or follow ups that could be helpful!
+There is so much more to learn about this topic, so let me know if you have any more questions!